wso2/kubernetes-apim/advanced/am-pattern-3/README.md

 * For WSO2 recommended best practices in configuring SSL when exposing the internal product services to outside of the Kubernetes cluster, please refer to the [official WSO2 container guide](https://github.com/wso2/container-guide/blob/master/route/Routing.md#configuring-ssl).

-## Setting up API Manaer without Micro Integrator
+## Setting up API Manager without Micro Integrator

 If you want to setup API Manager only without Micro Integrator, you have to install the charts from source after removing MI templates.